First Presbyterian Church of Hollywood: History

-1971–1997: Dr. Lloyd John Ogilvie

-Dr. Lloyd John Ogilvie became Senior Pastor in 1972.
-Dr. Ogilvie's ministry extended beyond the physical doors of the church through his successful nationwide televised ministry.
+Lloyd John Ogilvie became Senior Pastor in 1972.
+Ogilvie's ministry extended beyond the physical doors of the church through his successful nationwide televised ministry.
 His ministry was also of a significant impact to those in the entertainment industry.
-Dr. Ogilvie left in March 11, 1995 to become Chaplain of the United States Senate.
+Ogilvie left on March 11, 1995, to become Chaplain of the United States Senate.
 Ogilvie was the second former Hollywood Presbyterian minister to serve in that capacity.
-Dr. Richard C. Halverson, who was pastor of 4th Presbyterian Church in Bethesda, Maryland (a Washington, DC suburb) served as Senate chaplain immediately before Dr. Ogilvie (1981–1994).
-Halverson had served as an assistant pastor at “Hollywood Pres” in the 1950s.
-Ogilvie served as Senate chaplain until 2003.

-1997–2005: Dr. Alan Meenan

-Dr. Ogilvie was followed by Dr. Alan Meenan in 1997.
-A beguiling Irishman, Dr. Meenan served the church for eight years.
-Four different Sunday morning services were instituted to reflect contemplative, classic, and contemporary worship styles.
-In 2005, Dr. Meenan was placed on leave by the PCUSA.
-Subsequently, FPCH dissolved its relationship with Meenan in 2005.